Cuttack: Digambar Jain Mandir

 There are four Jain temples in Cuttack City that were established by Digambar and Swetambar Jain sects who had migrated to Cuttack from Uttar Pradesh and Rajasthan.
 These are situated at Choudhury Bazar, Jaunliapatty, Alamchand Bazar, and Kaji Bazar.
 Tirthankara images have been installed in these temples.
-Digambar Jain temple at Choudhury Bazar was constructed during the second half of the 20th century and is remarkable for its artistic design.
+The Digambar Jain temple at the Choudhury Bazar was constructed during the second half of the 20th century, and has notable design elements.

 The Church of Epiphany

-Although there are several churches in Cuttack, the oldest among them all is the Church of Epiphany on the Cantonment Road, built in the year 1865.
-This iconic brick structure is an example of the British-era colonial architecture.
+Although there are several churches in Cuttack, the oldest among them is the Church of Epiphany on the Cantonment Road, built in the year 1865.
+Its brick structure is a tell-tale example of British-era colonial architecture.